tiongjjyi/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Ui Component](images/UiClassDiagram.png)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `CourseListPanel`, `CombinedPanel`, `StatusBarFooter` etc.
-All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+All these, including the `MainWindow`, inherit from the abstract `UiComponent` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `MainWindow` includes a `DisplayPanel`, which has three different states it can toggle between
 1. The `SplashPanel` for the opening splash window